Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 The word "celestial" and "cosmic" is such a great way to describe what I want to do, whether it be the space-like ambience of a modular synth, the immersive worlds of XR or the universes of data that manifest via the creative potential of deep learning[ latent space](https://theacademic.com/generative-models-and-their-latent-space/) in Generative Design, or may the infinite space of possibilities of new media itself, the cosmic and the celestial potential of the media arts practitioner is a a magical way to think about all of this.
 A universe doesn't need a religion or a set of values to appear magical, awe inspiring and sacred.
 It's us as humans in our imperfect nature, fueled by the ever consuming desire of consumerism that have turned away from what beauty *truly is.*

 *Shaastra*  means "compendium", but I take my definition from Bharata yet again.
-In the *Natyashastra,* he advocates a unitary synthesis between all disciplines, especially art and science (similar to Wagner's *Gesamkunstwerk* .or "total art"), yet Bharata takes a peculiarly modern stance by saying " treat this not as a manual, but a compendium.
+In the *Natyashastra,* he advocates a unitary synthesis between all disciplines, especially art and science (similar to Wagner's *Gesamkunstwerk* or "total art"), yet Bharata takes a peculiarly modern stance by saying " treat this not as a manual, but a compendium.
 Take what you need, follow what works, and change the rules if the situation requires it).
 This is a huge contrast to modern founding texts, whose institutional influence actually prevents further progress by acting as a sort of holy book whose tenets must neither be questioned nor disobeyed.

 In many ways, *Shastra* is kind of like Deleuze and Guattari's Rhizome: An open system whose ingestion doesn't constrain by being a holy manual, but a way to generate ever more creative potentialities as a modular system whose modules you can actively include or ignore.